MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_06_Lab1_Ex2_Connect_Windows.md

 15. On the Agent Setup Options prompt, select **Connect the agent to Azure Log Analytics (OMS)** option, then select **Next**.

-16. In the browser, copy the **Workspace ID** from the Agents Management page and paste into the Workspace ID in the dialog.
+16. In the browser with Azure Sentinel open, copy the **Workspace ID** from the Agents Management page and paste into the Workspace ID in the dialog.

-17. In the browser, copy the **Primary key** from the Agents Management page and paste into the Primary key in the dialog.
+17. In the browser with Azure Sentinel open, copy the **Primary key** from the Agents Management page and paste into the Workspace key in the dialog.

 18. Select **Next**.